tIsGoud/raspi-cluster-setup/README.md

 !["Dual-homed Raspi"](img/networking_dual-homed_raspi.png)

 ### Mobile router
-With an upgraded (OpenWRT) mobile router like the Nexx WT3020 you use the router as gateway to the outside world.
+With an upgraded (OpenWRT) mobile router like the [Nexx WT3020](https://openwrt.org/toh/nexx/wt3020) you use the router as gateway to the outside world.
 Changes to Wi-Fi or fixed IP-addresses have to be configured on the router.

 !["Mobile router"](img/networking_mobile_router.png)

 ### Laptop with internet-sharing
 Most laptops can be used for internet-sharing.
 The laptop serves as gateway and DHCP server.
-Setting fixed IP-addresses can be a challenge.
+Setting fixed IP-addresses is a challenge.
+You need to modify the file '/Library/Preferences/SystemConfiguration/com.apple.nat' but I haven't found a proper "HowTo" yet.

 !["Laptop with internet-sharing"](img/networking_laptop_with_internet_sharing.png)